-Import countries are divided into two categories based on the risk of infection:
+Countries are divided into two categories based on the risk of rabies infection:

-Antigua and Barbuda, Argentina, Aruba, Ascension Island, Australia, Bahrain, Barbados, Belarus, Bermuda, Bosnia and Herzegovina, British Virgin Islands, Canada, Cayman Islands, Chile, Croatia, Falkland Islands, Fiji, French Polynesia, Hong Kong, Jamaica, Japan, Malaysia, Mauritius, Mayotte, Mexico, Montserrat, Netherlands Antilles, New Caledonia, New Zealand, Russia, Saint Lucia, Saint Helena, Saint Kitts and Nevis, Saint Pierre and Miquelon, Saint Vincent and the Grenadines, Singapore, Taiwan, Trinidad and Tobago, United Arab Emirates, United States of America, Vanuatu, Wallis and Futuna.
+Antigua and Barbuda, Argentina, Aruba, Ascension Island, Australia, Bahrain, Barbados, Belarus, Bermuda, Bosnia and Herzegovina, British Virgin Islands, Canada, Cayman Islands, Chile, Falkland Islands, Fiji, French Polynesia, Hong Kong, Jamaica, Japan, Macedonia, Malaysia, Mauritius, Mayotte, Mexico, Montserrat, Netherlands Antilles, New Caledonia, New Zealand, Russia, Saint Lucia, Saint Helena, Saint Kitts and Nevis, Saint Pierre and Miquelon, Saint Vincent and the Grenadines, Singapore, Taiwan, Trinidad and Tobago, United Arab Emirates, United States of America (including American Samoa, Guam, Northern Mariana, Puerto Rico, Virgin Islands U.S.), Vanuatu, Wallis and Futuna.

 B. Countries where the risk of infection from rabies is high.
-These are all the non-EU countries not listed in subsection A.
+Rabies serological examination is required in addition to vaccination.

 4. Rabies serological examination

 A rabies serological examination must be performed on animals imported from countries with a high risk of rabies infection.

 An approved veterinarian must take a blood sample for examination no less than 30 days after the rabies vaccination and at least three months prior to importation.

 The antibody test must be carried out in an EU-approved laboratory (in Finland Evira).
 The neutralising antibody titre must be at least 0.5 IU/ml.
 The antibody test need not be repeated if the animal has been revaccinated as recommended by the vaccine manufacturer.